CerebralCoding/FaceMask/README.md

 ## ❤️ Privacy First

 FaceMask is built with a simple goal: **keep your media private** while still enabling powerful, automated face masking.
 No data ever leaves your machine.

+---

+### 💫 Support This Project

+If you find FaceMask useful, consider [starring the repo](https://github.com/CerebralCoding/FaceMask) or [sponsoring its development](https://github.com/sponsors/CerebralCoding) to support privacy-first, open-source tooling.